eaglesky/system-design/MySystemDesignReview.md

 SSL certificate on all of the web servers.
 Open tcp port 3306(MySQL db server default)

+Usually one process runs on a specific port.
+When multiple clients are connecting to the server, the server can just use one process to hold the connection, which are distinguished by using the ip address of clients and their port numbers. https://mrotaru.wordpress.com/2013/10/10/scaling-to-12-million-concurrent-connections-how-migratorydata-did-it/.
+So now the maximum number of concurrent connections is around 10 million(C10M), and whatsapp has achieved 2 million by the early 2010s.

 ### (Long)polling, WebSocket, Server-Sent Events
 * Http polling.
 Client repeatedly sends HTTP requests to the server and expects response for every one of them.
 Each connection is usually short, and many requests just got empty response.
 * Http long polling.
 Similar to the previous one, client repeatedly sends Http requests to the server.
 But the difference is for each request it waits until either there is a valid result computed by the server or a timeout.
-This way could waste ports on the server if the connection persists too long for a single response.
+This way could waste ports on the server(same as the other long-connection ways) if the connection lasts too long for a single response.
 * WebSocket.
 A computer communications protocol, providing full-duplex(two-way) communication channels over a single TCP connection, which is at the same layer as Http.
 It provides a persistent connection between a client and a server that both parties can use to start sending data at any time.
 The client establishes a WebSocket connection through a process known as the WebSocket handshake.
 If the process succeeds, then the server and client can exchange data in both directions at any time.
 The WebSocket protocol enables communication between a client and a server with lower overheads, facilitating real-time data transfer from and to the server.
 This is made possible by providing a standardized way for the server to send content to the browser without being asked by the client, and allowing for messages to be passed back and forth while keeping the connection open.
 The WebSocket protocol is currently supported in most major browsers including Google Chrome, Microsoft Edge, Internet Explorer, Firefox, Safari and Opera.
 WebSocket also requires web applications on the server to support it.
+Compared with long polling which could disconnect from time to time, WebSocket connection is more stable.
 * Server-Sent Events (SSEs).
 Under SSEs the client establishes a persistent and long-term connection with the server.
 The server uses this connection to send data to a client.
 If the client wants to send data to the server, it would require the use of another technology/protocol to do so.
   1. Client requests data from a server using regular HTTP.
   2. The requested webpage opens a connection to the server.